BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the Digi-Clone's damage by 15%.

-Increased the damage of the SNTNL's machine gun, Boomsday, Bad Dose, Static Field, and Almighty Ordnance by 20%.
+Increased the damage of the SNTNL's machine gun, Bad Dose, and Static Field by 20%.

+Increased the damage of Boomsday by 80%.

+Increased the damage of Almighty Ordinance by 113%.

 Increased the Digi-Clone's base health to 39% higher than normal game values.